sandrolubis/Moisture_Budget/README.md

 \mathrm{MFC}_{\mathrm{column}}.
 ```

+Under this approximation:

-Positive vertically integrated MFC therefore indicates net convergence of atmospheric moisture and generally favors positive $P-E$, whereas negative MFC indicates moisture divergence and drying.
+* **positive MFC** indicates net convergence of atmospheric moisture and favors positive $P-E$;
+* **negative MFC** indicates moisture divergence and favors drying or reduced net precipitation.

-For transient systems, however, the moisture-storage term should not be neglected.
+For transient weather systems and daily or subseasonal variability, however, the storage term can be important and should not automatically be neglected.

 ---